sbonds/microsoft-azure-samples-core-startup-stack-rails/README.md

 # Startup Stack Sample App
+This repository demonstrates the Startup Stack – a set of infrastructure designed to get your app deployed in a robust, production-ready way with a minimum of fuss.

 ## Deploying the Startup Stack Sample App

 ### Fork this repository
+Fork this repository into your own account (GitHub has [more information about forking repos](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ### Create a resource group and service principal